THE HUNTER’S LEDGER

 id: 6a4f8e2b-1c95-4d7a-f38d-2e9b0c6a5f17

-status: test
+status: experimental

 description: >-

-CVE-2026-41940 exploitation attempts in web access logs.
+when correlated with a prior CVE-2026-41940 exploitation attempt in web access logs for

 references: